mozzius/arbitra/docs/Arbitra.md

 			<div class="subsec" id="testing">Testing</div>
 ```

-When we click the Testing button, it changes page!
+When we click the Testing button, it changes page.
 This means that the navigation works, and we can massively simplify the process of creating and changes pages.

 ![changing page working](https://i.imgur.com/8ZynQDi.png)